-Managing SVM and storage usage
+Managing Metered RAM and storage usage

 Watch Managing personal SVM and storage usage

 Monitor Metered RAM and storage usage in real time from the Usage & Limits, Dashboard and User page, or create email notifications to receive usage alerts.